jkroepke/blog/content/posts/the-false-security-of-pinned-github-actions-commit-hashes/index.md

 +++
+draft = true
-date = '2025-08-09T21:12:46+02:00'
+date = '2025-08-01T21:12:46+02:00'
-title = 'The False Security of Pinned GitHub Actions Commit Hashes' description = 'Kubernetes DNS, while convenient, harbors a security risk: a lack of understanding regarding its resolution mechanisms permits attackers to redirect cluster traffic without exploits, simply by creating specific namespaces and services.
-Effective protection hinges on policy, strict naming conventions, controlled permissions, and egress restrictions.' categories = ['GitHub'] tags = ['CI/CD', 'GitHub', 'Security']
+title = 'The False Security of Pinned GitHub Actions Commit Hashes' description = 'An exploit reveals a hidden security flaw in GitHub Actions.
+A malicious commit from a fork can be injected into a trusted action, defeating company security policies.
+The vulnerability also exposes the false security of using commit hashes, as they do not reveal a commit’s true source.
+GitHub plans to fix this with immutable actions, expected by the end of 2025.' categories = ['GitHub'] tags = ['CI/CD', 'GitHub', 'Security'] hiddenFromHomePage = false hiddenFromSearch = false featuredImage = 'images/wttr-github-actions.png'
 +++

 Many developers use GitHub Actions.
 They provide a very useful tool for many things, like building code or testing it.
 Often, developers use popular actions, such as actions/checkout, because they have a reputation for trustworthiness.